goblimey/learn-unix/README.md

 It's also worth mentioning that Apple's Mac range of computers run UNIX.
-It's heavily disguised behind a nice windows-style interface, but for some uses you need to run a command window and drive it by typing UNIX commands.
+It's heavily disguised behind a nice windows-style interface, but for some uses you need to start a command window and type UNIX commands.

-In 2019 I solved the chicken and egg problems by reworking the software to run under Docker.
+In 2019 I made learn much easier to use by reworking it to run under Docker.
-Now learn can be built and run in a Microsoft Windows environment and the process is straightforward.
+Now you can build and install it in a Microsoft Windows environment using a simple process.
+(The process is a bit long,
+but you just have to do all the steps one by one. you no longer need to understand lots of new stuff before you even start.)
 So it's now feasible to use the computer that you already have to learn basic UNIX commands.